 "Where service and reliability meet, and fuck."

 The other day, a designer friend mentioned that she always tries to get her clients to use a copywriter on her projects, but at a time when everyone's a writer (and, thanks to Photoshop, an everything else as well), it's not an easy sell.
 I thought I could share a little perspective on what clients might be missing out on when they choose to add writing to their endless list of responsibilities.
-And while there are a lot more reasons, in the interest of being effective and concise (reason number 11), I think these five say it all.
+And while there are a lot more reasons, in the interest of being effective and concise (another reason itself), I think these five say it all.

-You'll get a lot more than what you asked for.
+3. You'll get a lot more than what you asked for.
 Good copywriters are strategic, emphasizing and even clarifying your positioning as they write.
-And as they're developing the copy, they will invariably come up with (or challenge themselves to come up with) ideas and ways of expressing things that can live on as taglines, elevator speeches, positioning statements, quotes, graphics, and other key branding elements.
+And as they're developing the copy, they will invariably come up with ideas and ways of expressing things that can live on as taglines, elevator speeches, positioning statements, quotes, graphics, and other key branding elements.

-And because a good copywriter should give you more than promised, one more: Unlike that co-worker or staffer who wrote the copy for you, a copywriter (probably) won't glare at you with seething hate across the staff kitchen for rewriting their words, or leaving out their favourite Gandhi quote.
+6. And because a good copywriter should give you more than promised, one more: Unlike your co-worker or staffer who wrote the copy for you, a copywriter (probably) won't seethe at you across the staff kitchen for rewriting their words, or leaving out their favourite Gandhi quote.
 That, alone, should be worth it.